guycalledavinash/maven/README.md

 3. Change variable name and value
    ![3](https://github.com/guycalledavinash/maven/assets/90386560/a34b520b-cdb7-4212-8464-781a3d53aadf)

-4. Now its time for to set the path of bin directory.
+4. Now its time to set the path of bin directory.
 Select path and click edit:
    ![4](https://github.com/guycalledavinash/maven/assets/90386560/8e13c7e3-b345-41f1-ad8f-cc33d92b2d5d)

 5. Click new, add the path of bin directory of jdk